Pesticide-Free Parks Program

 Most parks in Eugene have areas that are pesticide free.
 The City’s IPM Policy creates pesticide free buffers around sensitive areas in parks.
 These include a 25 foot buffer around playgrounds and exercise stations, stormwater catch basins and inlets, picnic areas, community gardens, outdoor swimming pools, wading pools, water spray features, and dog parks.

-The City of Eugene has nine pesticide-free neighborhood parks located throughout the City’s park system.
+The City of Eugene has 10 pesticide-free neighborhood parks located throughout the City’s park system.

-- Berkeley Park, located at Wilson Street and 14th Avenue
+- Berkeley Park, Wilson Street and 14th Avenue

-- Friendly Park, located at W 27th and Monroe Street
+- Friendly Park, West 27th and Monroe Street

-- Rosetta Park, located at Rosetta Avenue and Evergreen Drive
+- Rosetta Park, Rosetta Avenue and Evergreen Drive

-- Shadow Wood Park, located at 4400 Shadow Wood Drive
+- Shadow Wood Park, 4400 Shadow Wood Drive

 What makes a successful pesticide-free park?